 I don’t know if a soup this simple would taste just as good if made with a less concentrated broth, or if chicken broth will do.
 You can substitute, if you like, but I really think that it’s the beef that did the job on this one.

 Rice Cake and Spinach Soup

 - Drop in the rice cakes and cook over medium-high heat, covered, for about seven minutes.

 - Taste the broth.
 Add salt and pepper, if needed (the rice cakes would have soaked up some of the saltiness and the broth might taste bland at this point).

 - Throw in the spinach, pushing the leaves down into the broth.
 Lower the heat, cover and cook for another two to three minutes.

 - Ladle into bowls.
 Sprinkle with toasted garlic bits and cilantro.

-- Squeeze a lime wedge onto the soup before digging in.
+Squeeze a lime or lemon wedge over the soup before digging in.